xmtp/docs-xmtp-org/docs/pages/get-started/faq.md

 Not currently.
 However, Ephemera is exploring ways to support message deletion and editing.

+Have ideas about message deletion and editing?
+Post to the [XMTP Community Forums](https://community.xmtp.org/c/development/ideas/54).

 ## Message patterns

 ### Is XMTP more like email or chat?

 XMTP enables developers to implement messaging features and UX paradigms that best fit their needs.
-As a result, messages sent using apps built with XMTP might resemble many typical forms of communication, such as email, chat, text messaging, push notifications, and more.
+As a result, messages sent using apps built with XMTP might resemble many typical forms of communication, such as email, direct and group messaging, broadcasts, text messaging, push notifications, and more.

 ### Does XMTP support real-time conversations?

-Real-time chat is a core use case for XMTP and is demonstrated by the XMTP Inbox chat app.
+Real-time chat is a core use case for XMTP and is demonstrated by the open source Converse messenger app.

-- [Try the app](https://dev.xmtp.chat/) connected to the XMTP `dev` network
+- [Try the app](https://app-preview.converse.xyz/) connected to the XMTP `dev` network
-- [Try the app](https://xmtp.chat/) connected to the XMTP `production` network
+- [Try the app](https://app.converse.xyz/) connected to the XMTP `production` network

-To learn more about how the XMTP Inbox chat app is built, see the [xmtp-inbox-web repo](https://github.com/xmtp-labs/xmtp-inbox-web).
+To learn more about how the Converse messenger app is built, see the [converse-app repo](https://github.com/ephemeraHQ/converse-app).

 ### Does XMTP support broadcast messaging?